 |Posted on:||Tuesday, 6th February, 2018|

-An article by mental health experts in the Lancet Global Health has highlighted the “unique and important role” of mental health nurses in Sierra Leone in supporting people affected by the devastating mudslides and flooding in August 2017.
+An article by mental health experts in the Lancet Global Health (open link in new tab) has highlighted the “unique and important role” of mental health nurses in Sierra Leone in supporting people affected by the devastating mudslides and flooding in August 2017.
 There are only 19 mental health nurses in the West African country, all of whom were trained as part of CBM’s five-year programme to improve mental health services in Sierra Leone.

 “I’m proud to see that the mental health nurses trained by CBM and our partners continue to provide such vital support in Sierra Leone.
 Our programme came to an end last year, but the benefits are still being experienced”, says CBM Mental Health Adviser Dr Carmen Valle, who coordinated and provided technical support to the Enabling Access to Mental Health programme in Sierra Leone.

 Before mental health nurses were trained as part of CBM’s programme, Sierra Leone had only one retired psychiatrist at the only psychiatric hospital.
 The training of the nurses allowed to decentralize services and create one mental health unit in each of the country’s 14 districts.

 Carmen explains: “21 nurses were trained initially, but unfortunately one of them contracted Ebola and passed away in 2014 and another one died during labour in 2015, testimonies of the limitations in the country’s health system.
 Our gratitude and recognition goes to Ibrahim and Alice.”

 CBM’s Enabling Access to Mental Health programme in Sierra Leone was funded by the European Union.
 Further supervision was provided for another year and a half, with funding by GIZ.